busoc/mmaconv/README.md

 * [-j]: adjust the time for each row in the output otherwise you the acquisition time found in the input files
 * [-r]: walk recursively throught all files for the given directory
 * [-t]: use the given duration as time between two row in the output
-* [-x]: configuration file with list of period during which activities took place
+* [-x]: configuration file with list of period during which activities took place (see below for more info)
+* [-z]: compress output file

 ```bash
 $ mmaconv -j -r -d converted -z tmp/mma